-- A Change in Owner-Occupied Tiers – Owner-occupied tier structure completely redesigned, with the highest tier now starting at $4.5 million instead of $3 million
+- Tier Structure Changes – Owner-occupied tier structure completely redesigned, with the highest tier now starting at $4.5 million instead of $3 million

-- Long-Term Rental Changes – The price ranges of the two lowest tiers were modified slightly, and the lowest tier saw a modest drop in rate.
+- Long-Term Rental Changes – The price ranges of the two lowest tiers were modified, with modest rate adjustments

 - Effective July 1, 2025 – New rates take effect with the first tax bills mailing July 20, 2025

-- Assessment Reality – Despite some rate reductions, many property owners may see higher bills due to increased property assessments
+- Assessment Reality – Despite rate reductions, many owners may see higher bills due to increased property assessments

 Maui 2025/2026 Property Tax Rates

 Here are the updated rates for Maui County in 2025/2026.
-If there is any change in rates, last year’s rates are noted for reference.
+We’ve noted last year’s rates wherever there were changes so you can see exactly what’s different.
 All rates shown below are per $1,000 of assessed value.

 Residential Properties